Manage Reviews on Your Tripadvisor Business Profile

 You can easily respond to reviews by going to the Management Center.
 From there:

-- Step 2.
-Choose specific reviews by clicking on it on the left-hand sidebar.
+Choose specific reviews by clicking on them individually.
 You can also search for reviews by different filters such as rating, date, and language.

 Research shows that 69 percent of consumers consider reviews irrelevant three months after their publish date.
 This means that you need to constantly ask new customers for reviews.

-Start using Review Express by going to its dedicated page on TripAdvisor.
-Type the name of the listing in the search bar, and then click on the “Use Review Express” button on the right side of the bar.
-You can also find a Review Express link on your Management Center home page.
+Start using Review Express by going to its dedicated page on Tripadvisor.
+You can also find a Review Express link on your Management Center home page under “Get More Reviews.”